Building Community in a New Place: My St. Thomas, US Virgin Islands Journey

 I chose to stay.

 Years later, when I was diagnosed with Stage 2 breast cancer and faced surgery, radiation, and chemotherapy, both my Detroit friends and my St. Thomas community rallied around me.
 Having built authentic relationships in both places meant I had support systems that carried me through one of the most challenging seasons of my life.
-It was proof that the time and energy I had invested in building community wasn't just about business or convenience - it was about creating the relationships that sustain you when life gets hard.

 - Shared challenges create deep connections